MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 - Emotion
 - Polished

-1. First we need to install the styled-component like this:
+1. First we need to install the `styled-component` like this:

 ```shell
 npm i styled-component
 ```

-2.  import 'styled'
+2.  import `styled`

 ```jsx
 import styled from "styled-components";